 Pistol Squats will give you the single leg strength to stand up from rock bottom.
 How often do you find yourself on one leg on the mat?
 Rarely are we pushing evenly through both legs while passing or playing guard.
 Pistols will give you the strength to push advancing passers away, finish your spider sweep with authority, and stand up from compromised positions like 50/50 or Single Leg X.

 Mobility is finally getting the attention it deserves, as it’s the root of fluid movement, injury prevention, and optimal performance.
 If you lack mobility in your ankles, hips, or spine you likely won’t be able to perform a full Pistol.
 This type of one-legged squat demands you have near full expression of your joints.
 Something enormously valuable while grappling.

 The Pistol Squat is also a good way to test your mobility on a given day.
 If you have trouble reaching the bottom position, even with assistance, you need to do some work on your ankles and hips.
-Once you’ve earned the ability to do a full Pistol, performing a few unloaded will actually mobilize these areas for you.
-One of the added benefits of the exercise.
+Once you’ve earned the ability to do a full Pistol, performing a few unloaded reps will actually mobilize these areas for you – one of the added benefits of the exercise.
 In turn, it becomes a useful warm-up exercise on top of its strength building ability.

 Balance and Stability

 We’ve all been caught on one leg, fending off the single-leg attempt, stuck in X-Guard or whatever situation on the mat.
 In this position you’re vulnerable and facing the inevitability of a disadvantageous position.
 Balance and stability are the qualities that can relieve you from the impending doom.
 The Pistol Squat provides the practice necessary to improve your balance while strengthening your leg and stabilizing your knee and ankle joints.